twitter-archive/mysos/README.md

 Tox also builds the Mysos source package and drops it in `.tox/dist`.

 ### End-to-end test in the Vagrant VM
-The Vagrant tests uses the `sdist` Mysos package in `.tox/dist` so be sure to run `tox` first.
+The Vagrant test uses the `sdist` Mysos package in `.tox/dist` so be sure to run `tox` first.
 Then:

     vagrant up

-    # Wait for the VM and Mysos API endpoint to come up (http://192.168.33.7:55001 becomes available).
+    # Wait for the VM and Mysos API endpoint to come up (http://192.168.33.17:55001 becomes available).

     ./vagrant/test.sh